 He has been a member of Inukshuk Bushido Kai since 2008, and co-owner and President since 2015.

 Jesse Sensei combines over 14 years of Jujitsu experience with many years of practical experience working security at some of Edmonton's busiest nightclubs.
 He is a father of three, and takes great pride in running the IBK children's and youth programs with Leo Sensei and Casey Sensei, doing so for more than 10 years.
 He is a passionate believer in the power of Jujitsu to empower children, teach them virtues like honor and discipline, and build a more respectful and compassionate community.

 An avid outdoorsman, Jesse Sensei fills his time outside of the dojo with fishing, hunting, and camping with his family.

-Jide Sensei joined Inukshuk Bushido Kai in March 2009, attaining the rank of Shodan in November 2013 and Nidan in May 2019, and Sandan in January 2023.
+Jide Sensei joined Inukshuk Bushido Kai in March 2009, attaining the rank of Shodan in November 2013, Nidan in May 2019, and Sandan in January 2023.

 Jide Sensei began his martial arts journey studying Aikido in 2006 before joining IBK, and has trained casually in Brazillian Jiu Jitsu and Wrestling since 2016.

 Outside the dojo, Jide Sensei plays competitive soccer, enjoys bike riding, music, and socializing.
 He is a physiotherapist and enjoys helping people in their journey through recovery following all manner of illness, injury, or dysfunction.
 Jide Sensei is an avid believer in life-long learning.

 "I hail from Nigeria and immigrated to Canada in the winter of 2004.
 I met my wife here, and I am blessed with 2 beautiful daughters.
 The older of my 2 girls is also enrolled in Jujitsu at our club, with the younger very eager to follow suit once old enough to do so.